BRICS: Reception

 World analysts have highlighted potential divisions and weaknesses in the grouping, including significant economic instabilities, disagreements among the members over UN Security Council reform, and India and China's disputes over territorial issues.
 There is scope for multilateralism in space, and collaboration in the space governance sector.

-ILO Director-General Guy Ryder has positively received joint declarations and statements of the Labour and Employment Ministers of the BRICS over the years.
+ILO Director-General Guy Ryder has received the joint declarations and statements of the Labour and Employment Ministers of the BRICS with a positive attitude over the years.
 These statements cover decent work, social dialogue, green jobs, skills development, and workers' protection.

 Belgium

 Christian E. Rieck of the Global Governance Institute writes in October 2024 that China's relative power distribution in BRICS is "4+1".
-He notes how China has pushed for enlargement, while India and Brazil have wanted to maintain the group's exclusive relationship with China as well as its non-western stance.
-According to Rieck, although BRICS supports multipolarity and non-alignment, it also does not take an explicitly anti-western stance.
-He also argues that BRICS' efforts to construct new financial architectures should not be actively challenged, as that will only be counter-productive, and that Europe should not feel threatened by BRICS.
+He notes how China has pushed for enlargement, while India and Brazil have wanted to maintain the group's exclusive relationship with China as well as its non-Western stance.
+According to Rieck, although BRICS supports multipolarity and non-alignment, it also does not take an explicitly anti-Western stance.
+He also argues that BRICS' efforts to construct new financial architectures should not be actively challenged, as that will only be counterproductive, and that Europe should not feel threatened by BRICS.

 Alicia García-Herrero, who writes for the think tank Bruegel, argued that the West should note the anti-West sentiment developing amongst BRICS, and that the West needs to offer the Global South better economic deals.

-Reinhold Brender of the Egmont Institute wrote in November 2024 that the pivot toward BRICS by a number of countries in the Global South, especially visible during the Kazan summit, should be a "wake-up call" for the EU.
+Reinhold Brender of the Egmont Institute wrote in November 2024 that the pivot toward BRICS by several countries in the Global South, especially visible during the Kazan summit, should be a "wake-up call" for the EU.
 To address this, Brender argued that the EU should think beyond BRICS in relation to the Global South.

 Brazil

-In 2014 results of an opinion poll of 1881 respondents resulted in only 4% knowing what BRICS stood for; while in 2019 only 3% of 1849 respondents knew what the acronym stood for.
+In 2014, an opinion poll of 1881 respondents found that only 4% knew what BRICS stood for, while in 2019, only 3% of 1849 respondents knew what the acronym stood for.